Meseira/mithlond/README.md

 Compatibility
 -------------

-Mithlond has only be tested with Debian Jessie for the time being.
+Mithlond has only been tested with Debian Jessie for the time being.
 Do not hesitate to report your testings on other systems.

 Basic usage
 -----------